Remedy (Little Boots song): Background and writing

+Little Boots' label, Warner, thought that the original version of the song was, "Too Euro", which led to the song having to be unpicked and a new chorus written for it.
+Of the final version, she told Songwriting Magazine:

+"It’s kind of a big dumb pop song but it’s a good one.
+Even now, when I play it – even if I do an acoustic version – it’s a powerful song.
+They don’t go away, songs like that, they’re robust.
+It’s that magic formula of a great hook, a great lyric, great melody and great chord progression.
+Simple but powerful.
+When that all comes together, to take a song to the next level, that is something quite magical."

 Critical reception

 "Remedy" received positive reviews from music critics.
 David Balls wrote for Digital Spy that the song "has all the right ingredients to steer the good ship Boots towards safer seas.
 It's got a big synthy intro, a bombastic chorus reminiscent of late eighties Kylie, and best of all a sparkling and kaleidoscopic middle 8 that's one of the finest pop moments of the year."

 The Guardian's Alexis Petridis stated the track "takes her love of continental pop's shameless melodicism to a saccharine extreme and winds up sounding less like a cool Giorgio Moroder-inspired Italo disco track than something a former Soviet Republic might submit to Eurovision."
-Emily Mackay of NME magazine called the song "run-of-the-mill."
+Emily Mackay of NME magazine called the song "run-of-the-mill".
 Pitchfork Media reviewer Marc Hogan wrote that while "RedOne lends generic club-rap swagger", he does not find the song convincing.

 Commercial performance

-"Remedy" made its debut on the UK Singles Chart at number thirty-three for the week ending 8 August 2009.
-Due to strong digital downloads, the song managed to climb to number fourteen the following week, selling 12,375 copies.
-In its fourth week, "Remedy" rose to its peak position of number six, making it Little Boots' highest-charting single to date.
-In Ireland, "Remedy" debuted at number thirty-one on the Irish Singles Chart for the week of 30 July 2009, ultimately peaking at number five on 10 September 2009.
+"Remedy" made its debut on the UK Singles Chart at number 33 for the week ending 8 August 2009.
+Due to strong digital downloads, the song climbed to number 14 the following week, selling 12,375 copies.
+In its fourth week, "Remedy" rose to its peak position of number six, making it Little Boots' highest-charting single.
+In Ireland, "Remedy" debuted at number 31 on the Irish Singles Chart for the week of 30 July 2009, ultimately peaking at number five on 10 September 2009.